-- > No. of documented learning experiences - > No. of documented newly developed market products and services - > No. of enterprises cooperating with research institutions - > No. of enterprises receiving non-financial support innovation based on increased capacity of innovation actors
+- > No. of documented learning experiences - No. of documented newly developed market products and services - > No. of enterprises cooperating with research institutions - > No. of enterprises receiving non-financial support

 Increased capacity of innovation actors (innovation intermediaries, authorities, research institutions, enterprises) to apply smart specialisation approach.
 This leads to unlocking growth opportunities of the BSR that are related to prominent areas of specialisation.